murayakarina/shopify-demo-tests/README.md

 # Shopify Demo Playwright Tests

-Automated UI tests for login functionality and Add to cart functionality using Playwright.
+Automated UI tests for login functionality and checkout functionality using Playwright.
 Covers positive, negative, and validation scenarios to ensure a reliable authentication flow.

 ## Prerequisites